 “Well, I could go up myself then.
 You’re always in charge here.”

 Sunny let out a frustrated sigh.
 “You do understand how much we need you, right?
 You are not just the leader of the Glacier Rescue team.
 All of us are not just volunteers.”
-Her tone was now as sharp as a knife.
+Her tone was now as sharp as a razor.
 “Would this rescue be happening, right now, with you, if it were anyone else but Sam up there?”

 “Now, c’mon, Sunny girl.”